tx-lin/vmSafeguard/README.md

 **WARNING** : <i>You need to be <b>root</b> or have sudo rights for executing these commands.</i>

-## :computer: Configuration 1/2 - On your server (Who host EWMT) :
+## :computer: Configuration 1/2 - On your server (Who host vmSafeguard) :

-Once you have finished the installation process, you will need to do some stuff before to edit few files of the project (previous to access to the EWMT trought http(s)).
+Once you have finished the installation process, you will need to do some stuff before to edit few files of the project (previous to access to the vmSafeguard trought http(s)).

 ### Create your ssh-key pair as root